 Venice Biennale 2026

-Artist Jenna Sutela will exhibit in the Pavilion of Finland at the 61st International Art Exhibition – La Biennale di Venezia.
-The exhibition is curated by Stefanie Hessler, and commissioned and produced by Frame.
-The next edition of the Venice Biennale takes place 9 May – 22 November, 2026.
+Pavilion of Finland will present Jenna Sutela’s exhibition Aeolian Suite at the 61st International Art Exhibition – La Biennale di Venezia.
+The exhibition is curated by Stefanie Hessler and commissioned by Frame.
+The Biennale takes place 9 May – 22 November, 2026.

 Jenna Sutela (left) and Stefanie Hessler.
 Photo: Matteo de Mayda for Frame Contemporary Art Finland